 After all, the Bullish Bears community was created with the vision of becoming the most trusted stock market trading community in the world, and our mission is to give our community members an honest, realistic, and affordable education in the stock market.
 Take our TOS course.

-The Thinkorswim platform is so feature-rich that it can be a bit mind-boggling for the beginning trader.
+The Thinkorswim app is so feature-rich that it can be a bit mind-boggling for the beginning trader.
 At Bullish Bears, we are experts at using this platform.
 Since it's what we use to plan much of our own trading, we know all the ins and outs of it.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.